 Chanticleer is an open and inviting rustic cabin setting with an outdoor deck and floor-to-ceiling windows for unobstructed views.

-See Related: Best Things to do in Guerneville, California
+See Related: Things to Do in Guerneville, California

 4. Capitola Beach

 If you’re dreaming of visiting a quaint Italian village without leaving the mainland, Capitola Beach is one of those hidden gems that will make you feel like you’re stepping into a snapshot of the Italian coastline.

 The stunning beach is located at the north end of Monterey Bay and offers trendy shops, art galleries, and cafés as well as outdoor adventures such as stand-up paddleboarding, kayaking, and, of course, swimming.